 Women’s care with no copays.
 Birth control is considered preventive care, so once you’re covered you can get contraception for zero out-of-pocket costs!
 You can also keep tabs on your health by having a well-woman visit and mammogram free of charge.
 Bonus: If you decide you’re ready for a baby, you can also receive breastfeeding support and counseling with no out-of-pocket costs.

 It may be more affordable than you think.
 If you’re starting out in your career or in school, your budget may be tight and it may seem difficult to afford health care.
 Fortunately, people who get insurance through the Marketplace and earn less than about $47,000 a year (for a family of of one—or $97,000 for a family of four), may be eligible for coverage at a discounted price.
 Young adults are more likely to benefit from these discounts compared to older uninsured adults, so find out if the discount applies to you at HealthCare.gov.

 I’m sold!
 How do I sign up?

-If you’ve heard enough and are ready to sign up, go to HealthCare.gov to enroll.
-And remember, if you don’t make the January 31 deadline, you may get stuck with a fine and no coverage.
+If you’ve heard enough and are ready to sign up, go to HealthCare.gov.
 To enroll you’ll need:

 - Proof of the number of members in your household (proof of addresses, birth dates, and social security numbers should do the trick)